dentarg/auth0-blog/_posts/2017-02-22-the-real-story-behind-es4.markdown

 ## ECMAScript 4 is Dead, Long Live ECMAScript!
 A meeting in Oslo, Norway had been planned for the committee to establish a way forward.
 Before this meeting took place, Adobe, off the record, had made it clear they were planning to withdraw from ECMAScript 4 development, joining Microsoft and Yahoo in their stance.
 This was, perhaps, the result of seeing ECMAScript 4 become too different from ActionScript 3.

 The [iconic meeting took place in 2008](https://mail.mozilla.org/pipermail/es-discuss/2008-August/003400.html).
-In it the committee took the hard decision: ECMAScript 4 was dead.
+In it, the committee took the hard decision: ECMAScript 4 was dead.
 A new version of ECMAScript was to be expected, and a change in direction for future work was drafted.
 Brendan Eich broke the official news in an iconic e-mail.
 The conclusions of this meeting were to:

 1. Focus work on ES3.1 with full collaboration of all parties, and target two interoperable implementations by early next year.
 2. Collaborate on the next step beyond ES3.1, which will include syntactic extensions but which will be more modest than ES4 in both semantic and syntactic innovation.